The Lottery: Plot

-Details of contemporary small-town American life are embroidered upon a description of an annual ritual known as "the lottery".
+Details of contemporary small-town American life are embroidered upon a description of an annual rite known as "the lottery".
 In a small, unnamed village of about 300 residents, the locals are in an excited yet nervous mood on June 27.
-Children pile up stones as the adults assemble for their annual event, which is apparently practiced to ensure a good harvest; Old Man Warner quotes an old proverb, "Lottery in June, corn be heavy soon."
-However, some nearby villages have already discontinued the lottery, and rumors are spreading that a village farther north is considering doing the same.
+Children pile up stones as the adults assemble for their annual event, practiced to ensure a good harvest; Old Man Warner quotes an old proverb, "Lottery in June, corn be heavy soon."
+However, some nearby villages have already discontinued the lottery, and rumors are spreading that others are considering doing the same.
+Some in the village respond that the lottery has always been conducted and should continue every year henceforth.

 The lottery preparations start the night before, with coal merchant Mr. Summers and postmaster Mr. Graves drawing up a list of all the extended families in town and preparing one paper slip per family.
-All slips are blank except one, which is later revealed to be marked with a black dot.
-The slips are folded and placed in a black wooden box, which is stored in a safe at Mr. Summers' office until the lottery is scheduled to begin.
+The slips are folded and placed in an age-stained black wooden box which is stored in a safe at Mr. Summers' office until the lottery is scheduled to begin.

-Upon the morning of the lottery, the townspeople gather shortly before 10 a.m. in order to have everything done in time for lunch.
-First, the heads of the extended families each draw one slip from the box, but they do not unfold them until all the slips have been drawn.
-Bill Hutchinson gets the marked slip, meaning that his family has been chosen.
-His wife, Tessie, protests that Mr. Summers rushed him through the drawing, but the other townspeople dismiss her complaint.
-As the Hutchinson family consists of only one household, a second drawing to choose one household within the family is skipped.
+The initial drawing takes place to choose one family.
+There is a sense of relief in those not chosen and in one case a family member is sent to pass word to their injured father that their family was not picked.
+Bill Hutchinson draws the only marked slip in the box, and his wife Tessie complains that he was rushed into making his choice, despite her having been in a previously jovial mood and seemingly unbothered by the lottery system.
+Since their family consists of only one household, the second drawing to choose a household is skipped.

-For the final drawing, one slip is placed in the box for each member of the household: Bill, Tessie, and each of their three children.
+For the final drawing, one slip is placed in the box for each member of the Hutchinson household: Bill, Tessie, and each of their three children.
+Tessie tries to force her older married daughter and her husband to participate with them, even though it is a known rule that daughters draw with their husband's families.
 Each of the five draws a slip, and Tessie gets the marked one.
-The townspeople pick up the gathered stones and begin throwing them at her as she screams about the injustice of the lottery.
+The townspeople, including Tessie's young son Davy, pick up the gathered stones and begin throwing them at her as Tessie screams about the unfairness of the lottery.

-Themes

-Scapegoating and mob mentality

-One of the major ideas of "The Lottery" is that of a scapegoat.
-The act of stoning someone to death yearly purges the town of the bad and allows for the good.
-This is hinted in the references to agriculture.

-The story also speaks of mob psychology and the idea that people can abandon reason and act cruelly if they are part of a large group of people behaving in the same manner.
-The idyllic setting of the story also demonstrates that violence and evil can take place anywhere and in any context.
-This also shows how people can turn on each other so easily.
-When or where it is set, specifically, is never said, leaving some to consider it science fiction.